tobah59x/GeoPandasCPJ/README.md

 >_I feel it's only appropriate, before getting into the details of the project, to acknowledge the sacrifices of the many dedicated journalists around the world who refuse to be intimidated or corrupted by autocratic or military regimes, or by criminal organizations._

 Finally, in addition to GeoPandas, the notebook was intended to demonstrate choropleth maps.
 GeoPandas can show them easily for a single variable, but doesn't have a natural way to show bivariate choropleth maps.
-I show a couple of crude workarounds, but for multiple variables, another library would be more useful.
+I show a couple of crude workarounds, but for multiple variables, another library would be more appropriate.

 #### Contents